wpyoga/openvz6-glibc-patch/ubuntu/18.04-bionic-glibc-2.31/README.md

 $ sh glibc-2.31-patch-changelog-bionic.sh
 ```

-The resulting binary packages will have its debian-revision prepended by "openvz6+bionic1+".
+The resulting binary packages will have the debian version prepended by "openvz6+ubuntu18.04+",
+indicating that this build is specifically for Ubuntu 18.04 on OpenVZ6.

-This way, as long as the upstream version does not change (we stay on the same LTS release),
+As long as the upstream version does not change (we stay on the same LTS release),
-our glibc packages will not be mistakenly overwritten by the official packages.
+our custom glibc packages will not be mistakenly overwritten by the official packages.

 During upgrade to Ubuntu 20.04 LTS Focal using do-release-upgrade, our custom repository
 will be disabled.
 However, our custom versioning ensures that our glibc packages will not